Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/Felix Zeller.md

 I am Felix, the maintainer of Markdown-Oxide

-- I spend hours each day using PKMs to realize, use, and share knowledge.
+- I spend hours each day using markdown-oxide to...
+    * **Learn**, which currently involves...
+        + Functional Programming + Category Theory
+        + Philosophy: Logic + Symbolic Logic, Mind, and Eastern Philosophy
+            + this may explain my interest in PKM :)
+    * **Think**: Solve problems in the things I am working on
+    * **Plan**: Manage tasks in open source, school, and personal life
 - I have been contributing to open-source since 2020.
 View my github [Here]
-- I spend a bit of time typing: https://monkeytype.com/profile/Feel-ix
-- I frequently lift weights, cycle, and play tennis with friends.
+- other than this, I lift weights, do cycling, socialize, and *do* nothing.

 [Here]: https://github.com/Feel-ix-343